OCR-D/ocrd_keraslm/README.md

         },
         "add_space_glyphs": {
           "type": "boolean",
-          "description": "whether to insert whitespace and newline as pseudo-glyphs in result (at glyph level)", "default": false
+          "description": "whether to insert whitespace and newline as pseudo-glyphs in result (if at glyph level)", "default": false
         },
         "alternative_decoding": {